umd-db/cmsc424-fall2024/project2/README.md

 ORDER BY flightid;
 ```

+HINT: We have created a view named `flewon_cust7` that lists all the flights cust7 flew on.
+You don't need to create this view, we have already populated it in the database.
+You could use this view for the query.

 Your job is to fill in `<answer1>` and `<answer2>` under the following constraints:
 1. `<answer1>` cannot be a nested query! (i.e. you cannot have the words SELECT or FROM as part of this answer).
 1. `<answer2>` consists of 6 words, of which two are OUTER JOIN, two are the two tables being joined, and the remaining two can only contain letters a-z (e.g. no punctuation marks or parentheses).